 (Encoding and decoding of SAE Commit messages).
 If the verifier differs from the peer-confirm, verification

 of the peer’s SAE Confirm message shall fail.
+If verification fails and a protected password identifier was used for this exchange, a non-AP STA or mesh STA that produced the protected password identifier shall assign a zero length string to dot11RSNAConfigPasswordPeerPubKey and a reserved value of zero to dot11RSNAConfigPasswordPubKeyGrp in the entry of the Password Value Table that was used to perform the SAE exchange.

 Instruct the editor to modify sections 12.4.8.6.3 and 12.4.8.6.4 as indicated: